krisrjensen/csc730/README.md

 is titled ”AD-Bench: A Benchmark for Anomaly Detection in High-Dimensional Data” [1].
 The assignement objectives are listed in the next section.
-One of the common themes of this assignment is the re- utilization of the ’skewed MNIST‘ dataset.
+One of the common themes of this assignment is the reutilization of the ’skewed MNIST‘ dataset.
 In this report we will discuss the installation of ADBench, the application of two algorithms to the ‘skewed MNIST‘ dataset, and the characterization of the results.